Are you obsessed with luminaries around the holidays? Then try these fun flame-free Halloween Luminaries DIY.

 Of course, we are always craving pumpkins for Halloween and decorate them on our front porch but this time we actually were looking for a creative Halloween window decoration.

-What I like most about these super easy DIY Halloween luminaries is that they are kids and pets safe.
-Nothing worse than to worry about open flames with a small toddler or pet in the house.
+What I like most about these super easy DIY Halloween luminaries is that they are kids and pet-safe.
+Nothing worse than worrying about open flames with a small toddler or pet in the house.

-Another big bonus of this Halloween papercraft is that they are not only cute but also one of the simplest easy craft projects for kids on my blog.
+Another big bonus of these Halloween paper luminaries is that they are not only cute but also one of the simplest easy craft projects for kids on my blog.

 Are you interested in more DIY Kids Activities, Arts & Crafts, and Easy Science Experiments?
 Subscribe to our newsletter now and never miss an update on new ideas for kids or free printables!